 The University of Wisconsin-Madison has one of the strongest biological research communities in the U.S. It offers graduate training programs in over 40 areas of biological research.
 Participants report that this program has helped them determine whether graduate school is right for them, check out UW-Madison for grad school, and learn particular research techniques.

 The BI program will run from May 31-August 4, 2023.
 Students will arrive in Madison on May 30, 2023 and begin orientation on May 31, 2023.
 The program will end on August 4, 2023 and students will depart on August 5, 2023.

 It is common for students on trimesters or quarters to finish the academic year after the program has begun.
 We do make exceptions.
 Please email the BI Program Director (firstname.lastname@example.org) to discuss the details of your situation.

 Housing costs are covered.
 What does that mean?

-Participants in the summer research program are housed in the Regent apartment building, which is within walking distance of laboratories and State Street (i.e., downtown Madison).
+Participants in the summer research program are housed in a dorm or apartment within walking distance of laboratories and State Street (i.e., downtown Madison).
 Participants from other summer programs are housed in the same building.